runtimeverification/evm-semantics/foundry.md

 ### Foundry Cheat Codes

 The configuration of the Foundry Cheat Codes is defined as follwing:
-1. The `<prank>` subconfiguration stores values which are used during the execution of any kind of `prank` cheatcode:
+1. The `<prank>` subconfiguration stores values which are used during the execution of any kind of `prank` cheat code:
     - `<prevCaller>` keeps the current address of the contract that initiated the prank.
     - `<prevOrigin>` keeps the current address of the `tx.origin` value.
     - `<newCaller>` and `<newOrigin>` are addresses to be assigned after the prank call to `msg.sender` and `tx.origin`.
     - `<depth>` records the current call depth at which the prank was invoked.
     - `<singleCall>` tells whether the prank stops by itself after the next call or when a `stopPrank` cheat code is invoked.
+2. The `<expected>` subconfiguration stores values used for the `expectRevert` cheat code.
+    - `<expectedRevert>` flags if the next call is expected to revert or not.
+    - `<expectedDepth>` records the depth at which the call is expected to revert.
+    - `<expectedBytes>` keeps the expected revert message as a ByteArray.
 ```k
 module FOUNDRY-CHEAT-CODES
     imports EVM